-Germany and Japan have a tradition of friendly bilateral relations and over the past decades cooperation on foreign policy has intensified.
+Germany and Japan have a tradition of friendly bilateral relations.
+Over the past decades, cooperation on foreign policy has intensified.
 2011 marked the 150th anniversary of the establishment of diplomatic relations between the two countries.

-As G4, G8 and G20 partners, Germany and Japan have shared values and are linked by political, economic and social ties as well as by friendship.
-Germany and Japan work together closely as partners assuming global responsibility, especially on climate protection, on issues relating to disarmament and non-proliferation as well as in Afghanistan and off the coast of Somalia.
+As G8 and G20 partners, Germany and Japan have shared values and are linked by political, economic and social ties.
+The two countries work together closely as partners assuming global responsibility – on issues relating to disarmament and non-proliferation as well as in Afghanistan and in the fight against piracy off the coast of Somalia.
 On reform of the United Nations Security Council, there is also close political coordination with Brazil and India within the framework of the G4 group.
 Furthermore, economic, cultural and scientific cooperation between two leading economic powers offers considerable development potential.
-After China, Japan is Germany’s leading economic and trading partner in Asia.
-The past few years have seen a gratifying increase in the number of visits to Japan by German parliamentarians.
-By contrast, visits by Japanese MPs to Germany have been limited by their strict obligation to attend sessions of Parliament, which constitutes a considerable obstacle to their travelling abroad.
-Nevertheless, Japan’s former Foreign Minister Gemba (DPJ) met with Federal Foreign Minister Westerwelle in Berlin in October 2012 for bilateral talks focusing on territorial disputes in the South China and East China Seas.
-Bilateral talks at deputy foreign minister level are held regularly on the sidelines of the Munich Security Conference, most recently in late January/early February between Minister of State at the Federal Foreign Office Michael Link and Japan’s Parliamentary Vice-Minister for Foreign Affairs Toshiko Abe.
+After China, Japan is Germany’s principal economic and trading partner in Asia.
+Recently, the number of visits to Japan by German parliamentarians has increased again.
+By contrast, visits to Germany by Japanese politicians have been strongly limited by their strict obligation to attend sessions of Parliament.
+Nevertheless, recent visits include that by Japan’s former Foreign Minister Gemba (DPJ), who met with Federal Foreign Minister Westerwelle in Berlin in October 2012 for bilateral talks focusing on the territorial disputes in the South China and East China Seas.
+Bilateral talks at deputy foreign minister level are held regularly on the sidelines of the Munich Security Conference, most recently in late January and early February between Minister of State at the Federal Foreign Office Link and Japan’s Parliamentary Vice-Minister for Foreign Affairs Toshiko Abe.

-The principal multilateral forums for cooperation with Japan are the United Nations, the G8 and G20 groups and the Asia-Europe summits (ASEM).
-In addition, the EU is a member of the ASEAN Regional Forum (ARF) on security policy issues in Asia.
-The political green-lighting of official negotiations on both an EU-Japan Free Trade Agreement and a comprehensive political framework agreement at the 21st EU-Japan Summit on 25 March 2013 in Tokyo is designed to further enhance the quality of EU-Japanese relations based on a strategic partnership of values.
+The principal multilateral forums for cooperation with Japan are the United Nations, the G8 and G20 groups and the Asia-Europe Meeting (ASEM) summits.
+In addition, the European Union is a member of the ASEAN Regional Forum (ARF) on security policy issues in Asia.
+The ongoing negotiations on both an EU-Japan Free Trade Agreement and a comprehensive political framework agreement are designed to further enhance the quality of the European Union’s strategic partnership of values with Japan.

 Mutual visits at senior and top level are frequent.
-The most recent high-level visit to Japan was the October 2011 trip by Federal President Wulff, who has since resigned.
+The most recent top-level visit to Japan was the October 2011 trip by then Federal President Wulff.
 The Japanese Emperor Akihito last paid a state visit to Germany in 1993.
 Crown Prince Naruhito was in Berlin in June 2011.